allegro/allegro.tech/_posts/2015-07-16-spark-kafka-integration.md

 Before production deployment, `KafkaSink` needs to be improved a little.
 We have to close the Kafka producer before an executor JVM is closed.
-If not, all messages buffered internally by Kafka producer will be lost.
+Without it, all messages buffered internally by Kafka producer would be lost.

 ```scala
 object KafkaSink {